agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 ![Trimmomatic](./images/trimmomatic.jpg)

-Trimmomatic will separate the data into paired and unpaired reads, just like our steps in the linux assembly above. **Ignore the unpaired reads and only used the paired read going forward.** Take a look at the new FASTQ files and then analyze the groomed and trimmed paired reads using FASTQC.
+Trimmomatic will separate the data into paired and unpaired reads, just like our steps in the linux assembly above. **Ignore the unpaired reads and only used the paired reads going forward.** Take a look at the new FASTQ files and then analyze the groomed and trimmed paired reads using FASTQC.

 **Question #13.
 How does the trimmed FASTQ data differ from the original FASTQ data?
 How will the trimming improve your assembly?**

 **PREPARING FOR ASSEMBLY**

-Just like the *fastx_trimmer* tool we used at the command line, TRIMMOMATIC may have removed some poor quality sequences, put the forward and reverse FASTQ files out of sync.
+Just like the *fastx_trimmer* tool we used at the command line, TRIMMOMATIC may have removed some poor quality sequences, putting the forward and reverse FASTQ files out of sync.
 First use the *FASTQ Interlacer* to merge all of the **paired** data into one file

 ![Interlacer](./images/interlacer.jpg)